quasarframework/quasar-framework.org/source/guide/quasar-contribution-guide.md

 ---
 The Quasar team is really excited, when anyone helps by contributing to Quasar Framework.
 It's what OSS community is all about!

 There are lots of features waiting for someone to write them and make the Quasar experience even better.
-Check [Github](https://github.com/quasarframework/quasar) or contact [Razvan Stoenescu](https://github.com/rstoenescu) through [Discord](https://discord.gg/5TDhbDg)/email.
+Check [Github](https://github.com/quasarframework/quasar) or contact [Razvan Stoenescu](https://github.com/rstoenescu) through [Discord chat](https://discord.gg/5TDhbDg)/email.

 > Before submitting your contribution though, please make sure to take a moment and read through [the contributing guidelines](https://github.com/quasarframework/quasar/blob/dev/.github/CONTRIBUTING.md) and also [the code of conduct](https://github.com/quasarframework/quasar/blob/dev/.github/CODE_OF_CONDUCT.md).